uccser/render/docs/source/developer/render.rst

 Render Service
 ##############################################################################

+The render service pipline flows as follows; It accesses an external queue to get a task, consumes the task creating a resource, saves the resource and then repeats this process.

 Infrastructure
 ==============================================================================

-The render service runs multiple processes on a single unit, this includes multiple daemons that consume tasks from an external queue and produce files, and a webserver that allows from health checks that monitor and restart the render daemons.
+The render service consists of multiple processes on a single unit, this includes multiple daemons that consume tasks from an external queue and produce files, and a webserver that allows from health checks that monitor and restart the render daemons.

 Important files: